preyanshu03/coursera-r-programming/week-01/lecture-02-overview-and-history.md

 Overview and History of R
 =======================

-R is the dialect of the S language
+R is the dialect of the S language.

 What is S?
 ----------